Risk Management Framework

 Our principal risks

 Our principal risks comprise the eleven most significant Group risks, including four external risks primarily influenced by market factors, and seven internal strategic and operational risks which, while subject to external influence, are more under the control of management.
-External principal risks relate to the macroeconomic and political environment and our key markets, whereas internal principal risks relate to capital allocation, development, customers, sustainability, people and culture, as well as key operational risks such as technology, health and safety, and key controls including fraud and compliance.
+External principal risks stem from the broader macroeconomic and political environment, as well as our core property markets.
+Internal principal risks relate to our capital allocation, development, customers, sustainability, people and culture, as well as key operational risks such as technology, health and safety, and fraud and compliance.

 Learn more here